fid37is/lambdatest-selenium-test/README.md

 # lambdatest-selenium-test
-Running your automation test using the robust features of the lambdatest platform
+Running my test automation  using the robust features of the lambdatest platform